HITEQUEST

 • AND-bridging,OR-bridging

-Here is an example of stuck-at-false.
-You can see how a contamination on a wafer is causing a resistive "short" of a transistor, resulting in a stuck-at-zero faulse of the gate.
+You can see how a contamination on a wafer is causing a resistive "short" of a transistor, resulting in a stuck-at-zero failure of the gate.

-How does the scan work?
+How the scan works

-Basically all FFs in the design are replaced with scan type FFs.
+Basically, all FFs in the design are replaced with scan type FFs.
 It makes all FFs in the design controllable and observable by chaining them together and shifting test data in and out.

 Scan type FF contains a MUX to select either a normal mode data D or a scan data SI.
 SE is a control input.
-The first step is to put a circuit into a scan mode.
-The whole chip is splited into parts (chaines),serial data is applied to the inputs and clocking/shifting to the outputs.
-Every scan chain Output is strobed for the proper data coming out.

-All FF replacements ATPG tool does automatically based on design_setup file prepared by designer.
-Scan insertion adds 15%-30% of area per FF.
+The nice part is that ATPG tool does all FF replacements automatically based on design_setup file prepared by designer.

 References: